stabilityprotocol/docs/docs/developers/register_for_api_key.md

 In this tutorial, you will learn how to create an API key on Stability's Account Manager.

 Why do you need to have an API key for using Stability?
-Our open version of the API is limited so a certain amount of transactions (sometimes this amount could be zero) for each address.
-To increase the number of transactions that a certain user can execute we would have to require users to sign up to our **Account Manager** so we prevent malicious users to execute an unlimitted number of transactions.
+Our open version of the API is limited to read only.
+In order to perform transactions we require users to sign up to our **Account Manager**.

 ### 2. Sign Up For An API Key